TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 0x8262:	rts
 ```

-As we can see this function does a bit more manipulation than what ghidra decompiled.\
+As we can see this function does a bit more than what ghidra decompiled.
 Let's rewrite it in pseudo code:

 ```c